 MA in Mass Communications

-The School of Communications offers one graduate degree, an MA in Mass Communications.
-Between ten and fifteen students are admitted to the master’s program each fall semester.
-The average time spent in completing requirements for the master’s degree is two to two and a half years.
+The School of Communications offers one graduate degree, a Master of Arts (M.A.) in Mass Communications.
+Approximately 10 to 15 students are admitted to the program each fall semester.
+The average time spent completing requirements (5 required classes, 5 elective classes, as well as a minimum of 6 thesis credits and a thesis) for the master’s degree is two years (4 semesters and in some cases, 4 semesters and a spring term during the students’ second and final year).

 The deadline for applying to the master’s program is March 31 of each year.